CC-MNNIT/2021-22-Classes/MachineLearning/2021-05-03_ML-Class-2/README.md

 ## Kaggle

 - The homepage for the website can be found [here](https://www.kaggle.com/).
 - The notebook to practice your coding skills can be found [here](https://www.kaggle.com/sidagar/tutorial-with-bike-sharing-demand).

 ## Additional reading material

 - Video of 3blue1brown which gives an indepth explanation to gradient descent can be found [here](https://www.youtube.com/watch?v=IHZwWFHWa-w).
+- Python tutorial covering the prerequisites for attempting the notebook can be found [here](https://www.youtube.com/playlist?list=PLsyeobzWxl7poL9JTVyndKe62ieoN-MZ3) (videos 1-70)